GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 ## Enable Passport

 Make sure the Gluu Server installation already has [Passport installed](./passport.md#passport-setup).
-Then follow these steps to enable it:
+Then perform the following:

 1. Enable the custom script